eficode-academy/istio-katas/08-distributed-tracing.md

 Go to Graph menu item and select the **Versioned app graph** from the drop down menu.

-If we select to display 'response time' we that there is a significant delay introduced by `v2` of the sentences service.
+If we select to display 'response time' we can see that there is a significant delay introduced by `v2` of the sentences service.

 ![Kiali Traffic Delay](images/kiali-sentences-delay.png)